chrisruffalo/ee-config/README.md

 * A *null object is never injected*.
 There may be an empty property file or an empty input stream that is injected but it will **never** be null.
 * In the non-merge case the **first** configuration file found is used for the injection.
-* In the merge case the *first* configuration file has the highest prority, other found configuration files will have lower priority.
+* In the merge case the *first* configuration file has the highest priority, other found configuration files will have lower priority.
-* When injecting an InputStream or InputStreams the merge flag has no effect.
+* When injecting an InputStream, InputStreams, or raw ISources the merge flag has no effect.

 Keeping in mind those things it is important to realize, too, that the configuration injection will inject the following types:

 * java.util.Properties
 * org.apache.commons.configuration.Configuration
 * java.io.InputStream
-* java.util.List<java.io.InputStream>
+* java.util.List\<java.io.InputStream\>
+* java.util.List\<com.github.chrisruffalo.eeconfig.source.ISource\> (so called "raw" source injection)

 The Commons Configuraiton supports the following subtypes: